powsybl/powsybl-tutorials/README.md

 ## Tutorials

 This document describes how to build and run small tutorial projects.
-For more in depth explanations on each tutorial, please visit the https://www.powsybl.org/pages/documentation/developer/tutorials/ page.
+For more in depth explanations on each tutorial, please visit the [documentation](TODO).

 ## Environment requirements